-When it comes to washing your hands properly and regularly, Benenden Hospital surgical and support teams are real evangelists.
+When it comes to washing your hands properly and regularly, our surgical and support teams are real evangelists.
 It’s no accident that we have one of the best records amongst UK hospitals for avoiding healthcare-associated infections (HCAIs), together with an impeccable record of zero incidences of MRSA bacteraemia and no cases of C. Difficile infection since 2002.

-“At Benenden Hospital we believe that patients deserve to come into, and be treated in, an environment in which the chances of them picking up infections are reduced to the bare minimum.
+At Benenden Hospital we believe that patients deserve to come into, and be treated in, an environment in which the chances of them picking up infections are reduced to the bare minimum.

 Our staff dedicate a lot of time and effort to the issue of infection prevention and control by constantly reviewing and auditing our practices.
 We’re committed to the promotion of infection prevention measures such as pre-operative patient screening and the placing and use of hand sanitiser across the hospital site

 Whether you’re an inpatient for surgery, attending an outpatient appointment, find out how we’re keeping you safe during your visit.